 Speedwell Flower Meaning & Symbolism

-In addition to being edible and attractive, Speedwell is rich with symbolism and meaning that has hundreds of years of history behind it.
+In addition to being edible and attractive, Speedwell has hundreds of years of history behind it and is rich with symbolism and meaning in the language of flowers.

 With so many colors to choose from for Speedwell blossoms, it’s easy to tailor the precise meaning of a flower by considering the secondary message of its color.

-- Blue, openness for new experiences, peace, calmness, trust, and healing from illness
+- Blue flowers symbolize openness for new experiences, peace, calmness, trust, and healing from illness.

 - Purple, royalty and regalness, elegance, mystery, passion, and transitions in life